tymokvo/csharp-sdk/docs/RegistriesApi.md

 ## PostOperator

-> Object PostOperator (string owner, System.IO.Stream package)
+> AnyType PostOperator (string owner, System.IO.Stream package)

 Push an Operator to the registry